CalyxOS/gitlab-oss/README.md

     https://gitlab.com/NTPsec/ntpsec

     ### OpenWISP
-    OpenWISP is a network management system that allows managing and automating several aspects of a network:
-     - dynamic auto-configuration of new nodes
-     - creation of VPN tunnels
-     - initialization of WiFi access points
-     - configuration of mesh networks
-     - configuration of any other network configuration supported by OpenWRT http://openwisp.org/
+    OpenWISP is a network management system that allows managing and automating several aspects of a network:, dynamic auto-configuration of new nodes, creation of VPN tunnels, initialization of WiFi access points, configuration of mesh networks, configuration of any other network configuration supported by OpenWRT http://openwisp.org/
     Gold